tummetott/reticle.nvim/.github/README.md

     -- Default: true
     disable_in_insert = true,

+    -- Disable the cursorline and cursorcolumn in diff mode -- Default: true
+    disable_in_diff = true,

     -- By default, nvim highlights the cursorline number only when the -- cursorline setting is active.
 Enabling this setting ensures that the -- cursorline number in every window is always highlighted, regardless of the